 For more information, see Choosing a Delivery Mode.

 Regardless of your delivery mode, Google might also send you requests known as Live Queries.
 These Query messages seek prices in response to a current search.
 If you respond within the specified timeframe (usually a few hundred milliseconds), then your ad can appear in the auction.
+Your results can also better match the customer, including their country and device type, and the number of guests they specified.
 For more information, see Live Queries.